Shady-Data/09-Assembly/01_Debugging/01_Intro to Debugging.md

 ## What is debugging?

-I'm sure by now, you have more than likely experienced C code that would not compile.
+By now, you have more than likely experienced C code that would not compile.
 You probably asked yourself,

 * **Why did this happen?**
 * **What can I do to fix this?**